<?xml version="1.0" encoding="UTF-8"?>

 If you have many keys missing, probably it makes sense to replace the whole keyboard.</p>

-<p>The following article explains <a title="Repair laptop keys" href="http://www.laptoprepair101.com/laptop/2007/03/20/key-fell-off-keyboard/">how to attach a key back to the keyboard</a>.</p>
+<p>ReadÂ <a title="Repair laptop keys" href="https://www.laptoprepair101.com/key-fell-off-keyboard/">how to attach a key back </a>.</p>

 <blockquote><p><strong>Problem 11.</strong><br />

-Laptop makes repetitive beep sound on startup.</p></blockquote>
+Repetitive beep sound on startup.</p></blockquote>

-<p><img class="alignnone" title="Replace laptop keyboard" src="http://www.laptoprepair101.com/wp-images/liquid-spill-fix/laptop-liquid-spill-fix-01.jpg" alt="" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Replace laptop keyboard" src="https://www.laptoprepair101.com/wp-images/liquid-spill-fix/laptop-liquid-spill-fix-01.jpg" alt="" width="480" height="360" /></p>

-You turn on the laptop but there is no video on the screen.
-Instead, the laptop makes repetitive beeping sound.
-You can &#8220;fix&#8221; the problem if you press on the keyboard keys.</p>
+<p><span style="line-height: 1.5em;">You turn on the laptop but there is no video on the screen.
+Instead, it starts making repetitive beeping sound.
+In some cases you can &#8220;fix&#8221; the problem temporarily if you press on the keyboard keys.</span></p>

 <p><strong>Problem solution:</strong><br />

-Most likely it happens because there is a stuck key on the keyboard.
-In this case you&#8217;ll have to <a title="Replacing laptop keyboard" href="http://www.laptoprepair101.com/laptop/2007/08/30/removing-replacing-laptop-keyboard/">replace the keyboard</a>.</p>
+Most likely you have stuck keys.
+In this case you&#8217;ll have to <a title="Replacing laptop keyboard" href="https://www.laptoprepair101.com/removing-replacing-laptop-keyboard/">replace the keyboard</a>.</p>

 <blockquote><p><strong>Problem 12.</strong><br />

-<p><img class="alignnone" title="Fix laptop liquid spill" src="http://www.laptoprepair101.com/wp-images/liquid-spill-fix/laptop-liquid-spill-fix-07.jpg" alt="" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Fix laptop liquid spill" src="https://www.laptoprepair101.com/wp-images/liquid-spill-fix/laptop-liquid-spill-fix-07.jpg" alt="" width="480" height="360" /></p>

-You spilled something on the laptop and it&#8217;s stopped working.</p>
+<p><span style="line-height: 1.5em;">You spilled something on the laptop and it&#8217;s stopped working.</span></p>

 <p><strong>Problem solution:</strong><br />